Minors will be tested in the same way as other athletes, except for a few modifications to the sample collection process.

 Before giving the sample the athlete will be asked to either wear gloves or wash and dry their hands.

 The athlete will be asked to remove enough clothing so that the DCO can directly observe the passing of the urine from the body into the collection vessel.
 This is necessary to avoid any possibility or suggestion of manipulation.

 As much urine as possible should be passed (at least 90mls) into the vessel unless otherwise advised by the DCO.

 If the DCO is concerned about the integrity of the sample or the behaviour of the athlete, an additional sample will be requested.
 Athletes must comply with this request or they could be liable for an Anti-Doping Rule Violation.

 Chaperones and DCOs should never physically touch a minor, or any athlete, during the sample-collection procedures.

 If you are selected for a blood test, you must be accompanied by a representative throughout the sample-collection procedures.

 Only a person trained in the collection of blood will be able to perform the blood collection procedure.

-The BCO shall assess the most suitable vein for sample collection and clean the site.
+The Blood Control Officer (BCO) shall assess the most suitable vein for sample collection and clean the site.
 They will then unseal the hypodermic needle and attach the vaccutainers (self-sealing secure containers) and withdraw blood to fill the required number of tubes.
 No more than three attempts will be made per session.